appcelerator-modules/ti.xaml.listview/README.md

 # ti.xaml.listview - Lightweight ListView for Windows based on XAML DataTemplate

-`ti.xaml.listview` is lightweight ListView implementation that is aiming for better performance and more flexible layout & binding based on [XAML DataTemplate](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.datatemplate). `Ti.UI.Windows.ListView` acts like lightweight version of `Ti.UI.ListView` with limited functionalities, it borrows some API from `Ti.UI.ListView` so you can use `Ti.UI.ListSection` and `Ti.UI.ListItem` with it.
+`ti.xaml.listview` is lightweight ListView implementation that is aiming for better performance and more flexible layout & binding based on [XAML DataTemplate](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.datatemplate). `ti.xaml.listview` acts like lightweight version of `Ti.UI.ListView` with limited functionalities, it borrows some API from `Ti.UI.ListView` so you can use `Ti.UI.ListSection` and `Ti.UI.ListItem` with it.

-**Key idifferences between `Ti.UI.ListView`**
+**Key differences between `Ti.UI.ListView`**

-Some properties are not supported.
+Some properties around bindings and layouts are not supported.
 Use [XAML DataTemplate](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.datatemplate) in `Resource/ListViewItemTemplate.xaml` instead.

 - `templates` property (ListView custom item template) is not supported.
 - `headerView`, `headerTitle`, `footerView` and `footerTitle` are not supported.